- Vermont state law mandates the teaching of sexuality education as part of comprehensive health education.

 - All sex ed curricula must include instruction on abstinence.

-- Sex ed curricula are not required to include instruction on sexual orientation or gender identity.
+- Sex ed curricula are not required to include instruction on sexual orientation or gender identity, but they are required to be culturally competent.

 - Sex ed curricula are not required to include instruction on consent, but there must be instruction on sexual violence.